gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/TomorrowWeather.md

 ```
 {% endraw %}

-## Screen UI example {#UIExample}
+## UI example {#UIExample}

-The following example shows how the TomorrowWeather template is presented in the Clova mobile app distributed by {{ book.OrientedService }}.
+The following example shows how the TomorrowWeather template is used on the Clova app distributed by {{ book.OrientedService }}.

 ![TomorrowWeather](/CIC/Resources/Images/Content-Template-TomorrowWeather.png)

 ## See also

 * [Atmosphere](/CIC/References/ContentTemplates/Atmosphere.md)
 * [TodayWeather](/CIC/References/ContentTemplates/TodayWeather.md)
 * [WeeklyWeather](/CIC/References/ContentTemplates/WeeklyWeather.md)